Azure/data-api-builder/docs/getting-started/getting-started-dab-cli.md

 ## Generate the config file

-This CLI tool will generate a config file for you, then you can build your config by adding required entities, relationships, role, and permissions etc.
+This CLI tool will generate a DAB engine config file for you, then you can build your config by adding required entities, relationships, roles, and permissions etc.

 To initialize the config file, use: